 When Hillary railed against “Chinese steel” Trump should have reminded viewers that the American steel industry has been dead for at least two decades thanks to the offshoring of jobs by corporate America.
 The U.S. doesn’t make anything anymore except debt and Ponzi schemes, something both candidates have benefited from tremendously.

-When claiming to support the 2nd Amendment and opposed to the TPP, Trump should have asked Clinton if that was her “public” position or her “private” position.
+When claiming to support the 2nd Amendment and oppose the TPP, Trump should have asked Clinton if that was her “public” position or her “private” position.

 Hillary stated “America is great because America is good.”
 Trump should have told her to ask the people of Afghanistan, Iraq, Yemen, Syria or Venezuela if they agree with such a claim.